ripple/opensource.ripple.com/docs/xls-66d-lending-protocol/concepts/lending-protocol.md

 Loan payments are evaluated and processed around three criteria: amount, timing, and specified flags.
 The combination of these criteria determine how funds are applied to the loan's principal, interest, and associated fees.

-Each payment consists of three components:
+Each payment consists of four components:

 - **Principal**: The portion that reduces the outstanding loan principle.
 - **Interest**: The portion that covers the cost of borrowing for the period.
 - **Fees**: The portion that covers any applicable service fees, management fees, late payment fees, or other charges.
+- **ValueChange**: The amount by which the payment changes the loan balance.

 When the loan payment is submitted, the lending protocol then checks these parameters: